-After my postdoctoral appointments, I worked for two years as data scientist at Phylagen, a startup in San Francisco committed to harness the unseen world of microbes to improve our daily lives.
+After my postdoctoral appointments, I worked for two years as data scientist at Phylagen, a startup in San Francisco committed to harnessing the unseen world of microbes to improve our daily lives.
 Every day I get to work with large sequencing datasets, combining my love for bioinformatics, big data, and biodiversity.

 Bioinformatics, Genomics, and Phylogenomics

 I developed two approaches to generate genomic data quickly and cost effectively, using either regular or long range PCR Illumina sequencing.

 During my postdoc, I worked with hybridization sequence capture and genotyping by sequencing (GBS/RADSeq).
 For the hyb-seq capture project, I was involved in designing the baits from transcriptome, plastome, and mitogenomes, in some of the molecular work in the lab, and in the bioinformatic analyzes of the raw sequencing data (Illumina).

 I spent most of my time devoted to Neobartsia, a parasitic plant group that grows exclusively in the high elevation (>3000m/9000ft) ecosystems of the Andes.

 I discovered a new species, drove more than 24,000 km (15,000 mi) from Northern Colombia to Southern Bolivia while collecting more than 800 samples and all 50 species in the genus, and spent countless hours in molecular laboratories and herbaria generating the data that supported my dissertation.
 It was an awesome time!

 I also worked on the plant group Burmeistera, the bananaquit birds from the Antilles, and contributed to the Fungal Tree of Life project by building the largest phylogeny of the group to date with ~30,000 different species of fungi!